WebHare/runkit/DEVELOPERS.md

 ## runkit guidelines
 - Do not invoke `wh` directly on a server.
 Use `$WHRUNKIT_WHCOMMAND` (setup by the `runkit @...` wrapper)

+## "Remote" development
+To simplify development you can quickly push local changes to eg a local VM

 # Tests